 Darlington

 § This page gives an overview of the Darlington local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Darlington in County Durham is renowned for its railway heritage as the birthplace of the passenger railway, with attractions such as the Head of Steam Railway Museum and historic station buildings.
 The town centre features Victorian architecture, markets, and shopping streets, while the River Skerne runs through.
 Surrounding villages and farmland form a rural backdrop, with scenic countryside stretching towards the Tees Valley.
 Parks and green spaces add to the town’s appeal, blending heritage with modern living.

-The administrative boundary of Darlington can be viewed on OpenStreetMap: District Boundary of Darlington.
+The administrative boundary of Darlington can also be viewed on OpenStreetMap: District Boundary of Darlington.

 Key Facts about Darlington